milochen0418/eos-script-contract-eosio.token/README.md

 Open another termianl.
 cd ~/eos-script/installation
 $ ./envReboot.sh
-Then you can see nodeos is running and you can see it running log
+Then you can see nodeos is running and you can see its running log